BoltApp/bolt-magento2/docker-container/README.md

 installSampleData=true
 ```

+- Proper versioning for **m2Version** can be found in all the branch names for [https://github.com/magento/magento-cloud](https://github.com/magento/magento-cloud)
 - Run **install.sh** to install the Magento Cloud configuration and repository locally
 - Otherwise you can copy the pre-existing **docker-compose.yml** into the magento cloud directory
 - For the initial run set **buildCompose** to true